edibotopic/digital-food/README.md

 [meanrecipe](https://github.com/schollz/meanrecipe): A command-line tool and web app to determine an average or "consensus" recipe from thousands of possible versions of a given recipe

 [disperse](https://github.com/edibotopic/disperse): A web-based implementation of the Dispersed System Formalism (DSF), focused on the procedural generation of systems consisting of topologically related phases.
-Based on descriptions of DSF outlined by Professor Hervé This in a series of articles in food and pharmaceutical journals.
+Based on descriptions of DSF outlined by Professor Hervé This in a series of articles in food and pharmaceutical journals

 [Random Taco Generator](https://play.google.com/store/apps/details?id=com.doopstudio.randomtacomaker&hl=en_IE&gl=US): A mobile app for randomly generating taco recipes, builing on the [TacoFancy API](https://github.com/sinker/tacofancy)

+[is-vegan](https://github.com/hmontazeri/is-vegan): javascript-based tool to determine whether a food ingredient is vegan

 ### languages